- Academic Information

 Under some circumstances, first-year students may take less than the full 31-hour course load required for the first-year curriculum.
 See Faculty Rule 9.20.

 A student wishing to load-lighten must seek permission from the Academic Affairs Committee.
-The student must file a written petition with Monte Smith, Assistant Dean for Academic Affairs, setting forth their reasons for requesting permission to light-load.
+The student must file a written petition with Darren Nealy, Assistant Dean for Academic Affairs, setting forth their reasons for requesting permission to light-load.
 The Committee may grant permission because of childcare or other dependent family difficulties, disability accommodations, personal problems, or academic difficulty.

 If a student elects to load-lighten, he or she must make up the course the following year.
 The student may not delay to their third year satisfying first-year course requirements.